Unidata/netcdf-c/man4/netcdf-install.md

   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-NetCDF Installation and Porting Guide {.settitle}
+NetCDF Installation and Porting Guide
 =====================================

 This document describes how to build and install the netCDF library,